jduartea/forest/career-framework/introduction.md

 1.  **Growth is Multi-faceted**: We don't believe in a one-size-fits-all ladder.
 Instead, we use six core **axes** of growth to describe the different dimensions of a role.
 This allows us to recognize and reward different "shapes" of talent.
 2.  **Progression is Not Linear**: People develop skills at different rates.
 A Senior Engineer might be exceptional in `System` architecture but still developing their `Influence`.
 This framework is designed to reflect that reality, using radar charts to visualize each role's unique competency shape at every level.
 3.  **Clarity and Transparency**: This framework aims to make expectations explicit.
 It is a shared language for talking about performance, feedback, and development goals between team members and their managers.
-4.  **Discipline-Specific, Centrally Aligned**: While the core axes provide consistency, the specific behaviors and expectations are tailored to the unique demands of each discipline—Engineering, Product, and Data.
+4.  **Discipline-Specific, Centrally Aligned**: While the core axes provide consistency, the specific behaviors and expectations are tailored to the unique demands of each discipline—Engineering, Product, Data, and HR.

 ## The Six Axes